 CADV 361.
 Adolescence (3)

-Prerequisites: PSY 150; Completion of the Lower Division writing requirement.
-Preparatory: PSY 301.
+Prerequisites: CADV 150 or PSY 150; Completion of the lower division writing requirement.
+Corequisite for Psychology majors only: PSY 301.
 Analysis of the physical, cognitive, social and emotional changes from puberty to adulthood.
 Examines contemporary youth culture from a historical and cross-cultural perspective.
 Discusses evaluation of age norms and deviant development.
 Project involving some aspect of adolescent development is required.
 (Cross-listed with PSY 361.)

 CADV 380/L. Methods of Child and Adolescent Study I and Lab (3/1)

 Prerequisites: Completion of the lower division writing requirement, MATH 140, CADV 150.
 Corequisite: CADV 380L.
 Introductory course in techniques, use, presentation, and understanding of research principles in child and adolescent development and related fields.
 This course is designed to teach you to think scientifically, addressing the logic of correlational, experimental, and naturalistic design, the concept of control, the analysis of experimentally obtained data, and the principles of scientific writing.
 Lab: provides the opportunity to apply course concepts in a series of in-class and on-line activities.

 CADV 381/L. Methods of Child and Adolescent Study II and Lab (3/1)